Updated with new material in February and August of 2012 and February of 2013

 In regions beyond now, but having a ball

 You hear these epitaphs described as "witty" and even "frightfully funny," an example of Boot Hill-type gallows humor ("Here lies Lester Moore.
 Four slugs from a .44.
 No Les.
 No Moore.").
 Okay, many of them are, but let's face it: in others the whimsy is so subtle as to be practically non-existent.
 "In memory of our patriarch, dear departed Grandpa Marc."
 "Master Gracey laid to rest, no mourning please at his request."
-I have to stop here as my laughter becomes uncontrollable at this point.
+I have to stop here as my laughter becomes uncontrollable.
 No, really, if there's humor in there, it's so dry that even an Englishman might miss it.
 Don't get me wrong; I love it.
 It's the comedic equivalent of watching someone trying to see how slowly he can ride a bike without falling over.

 "Phineas Pock" may have originally been the name they were going to give to the Ghost Host.
 Reportedly, there's a blueprint around of an unused WDW tombstone reading "Phineas Pock, Lord and Master."
 Be that as it may, they got a lot of mileage out of the name.
 One of the singing busts is "Phineas P. Pock."
 It's on the blueprints and on the leaders for the film strips they used to use for the effect, so that one is as official as it can possibly be.